How to beat Scarlet & Violet Elite Four and become Champion of Paldea

 - How to beat Elite Four in Pokemon Scarlet & Violet

-- How to defeat Pokemon Champion Geeta in Pokemon Scarlet & Violet
+- How to defeat Champion Geeta in Pokemon Scarlet & Violet

 How to become Champion of Paldea in Pokemon Scarlet & Violet

-The journey to the top in Pokemon Scarlet & Violet is a familiar tale as you need to complete multiple steps from collecting gym badges to eventually besting the Elite Four.
+The journey to the top in Pokemon Scarlet & Violet is a challenging tale as you need to complete multiple steps, from beating all Titan Pokemon to collecting gym badges and eventually besting the Elite Four.